ismailhrifat/Google-Photos-Unlimited/README.md

-# Pixel 1 Unlimited Photos Spoofer (Original Quality)
+# Unlimited Backup in Google Photos (Original Quality)

 A lightweight Magisk module that spoofs your Android device identity to the original Google Pixel (2016).